mehradnia/PyTorch-ViT-Image-Classification-with-Apple-MPS-Flask-APIs-Web-Client/README.md

 ### 1. Train the Model
 1. Open the `config.yaml` file and replace `path/to/your/data` with your data directory (eg: `data/animals`).

-2. Open the `notebooks/vit_image_classifier.ipynb` file and proceed thorugh the instructions within the notebook to train your model.
+2. Open the `notebooks/vit_image_classifier.ipynb` file and proceed through the instructions within the notebook to train your model.

 3. Once training is completed, you can find the trained model in the `/models` directory.